-Don Maynard’s 35 year, plus experience working as a biologist and environmental assessment practitioner on Atlantic Canadian and national projects provides him with a holistic prospective, the understanding and the working relationships to move projects successfully through environmental data collection, assessment and permitting processes.
+Don Maynard’s 38 years of experience working as a biologist and environmental assessment practitioner on Atlantic Canadian and national projects provides him with a holistic prospective, the understanding and the working relationships to move projects successfully through environmental data collection, assessment and permitting processes.
 This experience has been gained while working in both the public and private sectors and has required Mr. Maynard to work with a wide variety of multi-discipline and multi-jurisdictional teams.
-Specifically, Mr. Maynard has participated in a variety of marine based projects that have had him designing, conducting and providing oversight on the following aspects:
+Mr. Maynard has participated and/or lead a variety of projects, with a specialty in marine projects, that have had him designing, conducting and providing oversight on the following aspects:

-- Engagement with environmental regulators to confirm scope of requirements
+- Engagement with environmental regulators to confirm project descriptions and scope of requirements,

-- Conducting environmental assessments at the Federal and Provincial levels
+- Conducting environmental assessments at the Federal, Provincial and Municipal levels,

 - Working in collaboration with project managers to include environmental mitigation measures in project specification documents

 - Conducting environmental effects monitoring programs associated with projects accessed

 Select projects that Don Maynard has been involved in include:

 - Granville Ridge Consulting worked with the Charlottetown Harbour Authority in 2017 to provide environmental assessment and permitting for the proposed development berth expansion project in the capacity at the Charlottetown Marine Terminal to allow large, and additional cruise vessels to dock at the facility.
 This project involved sediment sampling, benthic habitat survey, dolphin construction, anchor buoy installation, east berth dredging, and completion of an ocean disposal permit for the dredging of berth.
 All permitting was completed through Transport Canada, Department of Fisheries and Oceans, and the Province of Prince Edward Island for the expansion of the facility.